maana-io/typesystem-utils/typesystem-utils/README.md

 ### Model types and serialization format

-Each type expression has JSON representation as one of the following variants:
+Each type expression has JSON representation as one of the following variants or locator (see above):

-#### TypeRef

-To be replaces with locators.

 #### ListType